The best chicken wings in every US state

 Alaska: garlic sriracha wings, 907 Wingman, Anchorage

 There’s a reason takeout joint 907 Wingman is the highest-rated wing spot in town.
-It offers dozens of flavors including Buffalo and Sweet Barbecue, and the number one bestseller, Garlic Sriracha, tastes like the wings were fried in freshly-chopped garlic.
-However, it’s not overpowering at all, as the kitchen is careful not to over-sauce the food.
-Plus, if you’re super picky, you can specify whether you prefer saucy or light.
+It offers dozens of flavors including Buffalo and sweet barbecue, and the number one bestseller, garlic sriracha, tastes like the wings were fried in freshly-chopped garlic.
+The kitchen is careful not to over-sauce the food, though.
+If you’re super picky, you can specify whether you prefer your wings saucy or light.

 If you want tender wings, where the bone slides straight out the flesh, family-run Valley Wings is the spot.
-Here, wings are cooked to perfection and tossed in tantalizing sauces and seasonings, such as the favored Honey Hot, which combines sweet and spicy.
-Find the dish at one of the joint’s three locations, based in Phoenix, Scottsdale, and Apache Junction.
+Here, wings are cooked to perfection and tossed in tantalizing sauces and seasonings, such as the favored honey hot, which combines sweet and spicy.
+Find the dish at one of three locations in Phoenix, Scottsdale, and Apache Junction.

-When a game is on, everyone heads to Foghorn’s Wings as it has multiple TV screens, cold beer, and the best wings in the state.
-First up, traditional wings are large, not small.
-Secondly, after they’ve been fried to perfection, they’re covered in just the right amount of sauce – you won’t be served slippery wings here.
-Finally, the flavor of the sauce is great.
+When there's a game on in Arkansas, those in the know head to Foghorn’s Wings for multiple TV screens, cold beer, and the best wings in the state.
+The traditional wings are large and, after they’ve been fried to perfection, they’re covered in just the right amount of sauce – you won’t be served slippery wings here.
+Customers especially love the flavor of the sauce.

 California: original dry fried chicken wings, San Tung, San Francisco

-There are so many options for great chicken wings in California, particularly in San Francisco and Los Angeles.
-However, Chinese restaurant San Tung steals the chicken wing crown.
-Its original dry fried chicken wings, which are deep fried in batter with garlic, ginger, and roasted red peppers, receive rave reviews.
+There are so many options for great chicken wings in California, but San Francisco's San Tung steals the crown.
+The Chinese restuarant's original dry fried chicken wings, which are deep fried in batter with garlic, ginger, and roasted red peppers, receive rave reviews.
 Customers say they’re the crispiest, juiciest, sauciest, most flavorful wings ever, and definitely worth the hype.

 Colorado: Spicy Peanut traditional bone-in chicken wings, Fire on the Mountain, Denver

-Busy vendor Fire on the Mountain attracts customers from all over for its high-quality chicken wings (cage-free, hormone-free, and antibiotic-free).
-Plus the sauces the wings are tossed in and served with are phenomenal.
-Options such as Raspberry Habanero, Extra Hot Buffalo, and Cajun Dry Rub titillate.
-However, Spicy Peanut inspires mass glowing reviews.
-The dish also comes with celery sticks and blue cheese, or ranch dressing.
+Denver's Fire on the Mountain, which has locations in Washington Park and Highlands, attracts customers from all over for its high-quality chicken wings (cage-free, hormone-free, and antibiotic-free).
+Plus, the sauces the wings are tossed in and served with are phenomenal.
+Options include raspberry habanero, extra hot Buffalo, and Cajun dry rub.
+However, it's the spicy peanut that inspires glowing reviews.
+The dish comes with celery sticks and blue cheese, or ranch dressing.

 Connecticut: Dirt Wings, J. Timothy's Taverne, Plainville

 Around since the early 1990s, J. Timothy’s Taverne has earned its reputation as the finest wing purveyor around.
 It even has its own lingo and process for ordering them.
-First you’re asked, “what flavor?”, with options including original Buffalo, Honey Gold BBQ, Teriyaki, and Sweet Red Chili.
-But then it gets more complicated, because each flavor can also be ordered “dirt-style”, which means fried and sauced, then fried again, and sauced again.
-The result is beautifully caramelized wings.
+First you’re asked, “what flavor?”, with options including original Buffalo, honey gold BBQ, teriyaki, and sweet red chili.
+But then it gets more complicated, because each flavor can also be ordered 'dirt-style', which means fried and sauced, then fried again, and sauced again.
+It all results in beautifully caramelized wings.

 Delaware: Pineapple Express wings, Crooked Hammock Brewery, Lewes

-Hoping for some great wings in Orlando?
-Fun and friendly Korean fast food favorite Chi Kin serves some of the best around.
-Here the chicken pieces are double fried for the ultimate crunch, before being tossed in a sauce of your choice.
-The all-time favorite is Sweet Soy.
-Not too salty or sweet, it’s perfectly mild and great for spice phobes.
+If you're looking for some great wings in Orlando, fun and friendly Korean fast food favorite Chi Kin is the place to go.
+Here, the chicken pieces are double fried for the ultimate crunch, before being tossed in a sauce of your choice.
+An all-time favorite is sweet soy.
+Not too salty or sweet, it’s perfectly mild so great if you prefer things less spicy.

-The best wings in Atlanta can be found at The Wing Bar, a joint set up by friends E and Asiaa, one a DJ, and the other a DJ and Spanish teacher, in 2017.
-Always on point, they’re “crunchy on the outside and sauced to perfection” according to satisfied customers.
-If you’re super indecisive, you can go half and half on flavors.
-But why gamble, when the Agave BBQ gets such great reviews?
+The best wings in Georgia can be found at The Wing Bar, an Atlanta joint set up by two friends in 2017.
+Always on point, they’re crunchy on the outside and sauced to perfection, according to satisfied customers.
+If you’re indecisive, you can go half and half on flavors.
+But why gamble, when the agave BBQ gets such great reviews?

-Another Korean hero, Good Chicken must have been misnamed because its fried chicken wings are not good, they’re fantastic.
-The batter is light and crisp, despite the sauce that’s brushed over it – which is full of flavor too.
-Mild and subtle Honey Shoyu (honey soy glaze) is a crowd-pleaser.
-The staff here are also lovely.
+Korean take-out spot Good Chicken must have been misnamed because its fried chicken wings aren't good, they’re fantastic.
+The batter is light and crisp, and the sauce they're drizzled with is full of flavor.
+The garlic chili flavor is popular, but the mild and subtle honey shoyu (honey soy glaze) option is a total crowd-pleaser.

-Think chicken wings are only for game day?
-Think again.
-The Hibachi chicken wings from swanky bar and restaurant Barbacoa Grill take the humble food and turn it on its head.
-The dish comes with a hibachi, a portable Japanese charcoal cooker, which is great presentation, but it can also be used to toast up the glaze.
-As well as this, you get polenta chips and chipotle ranch.
+The chicken wings from swish Boise bar and restaurant Barbacoa Grill are served with a hibachi, a portable Japanese charcoal cooker, which besides looking impressive on the table can be used to toast up the glaze.
+Customers describe the wings as scrumptious, and they come with polenta chips and chipotle ranch.

-Family-run sports bar Ale Emporium, which dates back to 1982, is famous for its Hermanaki wings.
-The intriguingly named dish, inspired by one of its founders, features jumbo wings seasoned with peppers and spices, and smothered in teriyaki sauce.
-The result is a little spicy and a little sweet.
-It’s finished with ranch or blue cheese sauce on the side.
-It has two more locations in Fishers and Greenwood.
+Family-run sports bar Ale Emporium, which has locations in Fishers, Greenwood and Indianapolis, is famous for its Hermanaki wings.
+The dish is inspired by one of its founders and features jumbo wings seasoned with peppers and spices, then smothered in teriyaki and the bar's own secret sauce.
+The result is a little spicy and a little sweet and customers say they never disappoint.
+You also get ranch or blue cheese sauce on the side.

 Iowa: classic bone-in wings, 2 Dogs Pub, Iowa City

-Chilled sports bar 2 Dogs Pub serves some of the best bar food in Iowa, which means one thing: great chicken wings can be found here.
-Choose between boneless or jumbo bone-in, then select a sauce or dry rub – signature Buffalo and spicy Firestarter are popular.
-You can also ask that the wings are fried extra crispy.
-Then the final decision is ranch or blue cheese sauce for dipping.
-Whatever you get will come with carrots and celery.
+Chilled sports bar 2 Dogs Pub serves some of the best bar food in Iowa, including great chicken wings.
+Choose between boneless or jumbo bone-in, then select from a lengthy list of sauces or dry rubs – signature Buffalo and spicy Firestarter are popular.
+You can also ask for the wings to be fried extra crispy.
+You also get to choose from ranch or blue cheese sauce for dipping.

 Kansas: wings, The Peanut, various locations

-At dive-style sports bar The Peanut, the wings take a little longer to cook (expect to wait at least 20 minutes) because they’re made fresh to order.
-But if you’re patient, you’re rewarded with juicy, full wings which are well seasoned and cooked to a crisp.
-They’re served with ranch dressing and fries.
-Find them at six locations in Kansas.
+At dive-style sports bar The Peanut, which has four locations in Kansas, the wings take a little longer to cook (a minimum of 20 minutes) because they’re made fresh to order.
+But, if you’re patient, you’re rewarded with fall-off-the-bone tender wings that are well seasoned and cooked to a crisp.
+Customers say they're absolutely spot on.

 Louisiana: Bayou Sweet Heat wings, Bayou Hot Wings, New Orleans

 A visit to New Orleans isn't complete without stopping at Bayou Hot Wings for a fix of lightly battered and sauced wings.
-Its options range from no spice (think: Garlic Butter Parmesan) to seriously hot (watch out for the Bayou Beast).
+The options range from no spice (think: garlic butter parmesan) to seriously hot (watch out for the Bayou Beast).
 In the middle is sweet and spicy Bayou Sweet Heat, a long-time favorite with customers.
-You can have the wings covered in it, or you can get it served on the side as a dip.
+You can have the wings covered in it, or get it served on the side as a dip.

 Maine: Buffalo wings, The Great Lost Bear, Portland

-A fine example of classic Buffalo wings, The Great Lost Bear serves its wings whole instead of jointed, cooked until crunchy, and coated in a sweet and mildly spicy sauce.
+There's some fun flavor options for your wings at Portland's The Great Lost Bear, including Thai and PB & J, but you can't go wrong with the classic Buffalo.
+Wings are served whole instead of jointed, cooked until crunchy, and coated in a sweet and mildly spicy sauce.
 The serving is huge and comes with blue cheese dip.
-If that’s not enough of a reason to visit, The Great Lost Bear also has Maine-brewed beers and excellent customer service.
+If that’s not enough of a reason to visit, there are Maine-brewed beers and excellent customer service.

 Maryland: bistro chicken wings, The Corner Bistro and Winebar, Baltimore

-An unlikely place to find the best wings in the state, The Corner Bistro and Winebar is a quiet, intimate spot with great wine and great bar food.
-Order its bistro chicken wings and you’ll be served 10 crunchy, well-battered wings that have been coated in sweet chili sauce and have a ranch or blue cheese dipping sauce on the side.
-No one who orders this dish leaves disappointed.
+Baltimore's The Corner Bistro and Winebar is a cosy, intimate spot with great wine and delicious bar food.
+Order the bistro chicken wings and you’ll be served 10 crunchy, well-battered wings that have been coated in sweet chili sauce and have a ranch or blue cheese dipping sauce on the side.
+No one who gets this dish leaves disappointed.

 Massachusetts: The Smoke Shop BBQ’s famous wings, The Smoke Shop, Boston